Earnstein/French_capstone_project/README.md

 # French_capstone_project
-This is an mini french learning app.
+This is an mini french learning app built using python.